When you purchase through links on our site, we may earn a commission. Here’s how it works.

 - How To Stop Porch Pirates

 It can be easy to panic immediately when you come home on the day your package was supposed to be delivered to find nothing there.
 In these situations, many of us may find ourselves immediately (and frantically) diving right into the refunding process.
 After all, you were looking forward to this package, and it may have even been a necessity.

 But, before you jump onto your phone to notify the seller that you never received the package, you should ensure that the package is actually stolen.
 You do not want to be halfway through the refund process only to find that the package was not, in fact, stolen.

 Make Sure It Was Delivered

 You may have received a delivery confirmation email or text before coming home (although make sure it’s from the actual mailing company and not a scam) — hence your excitement-turned-horror when you didn’t find the package on your doorstep.
 But unfortunately, sometimes delivery companies can make mistakes.
 So, before you go jumping to conclusions, you should contact the delivery company directly.

-You could ask them if the package was actually delivered, and when (and where) it was delivered.
-Maybe you were expecting it on the front porch and they left it by the garage, for example (sometimes delivery people will try and leave higher value packages out of sight to prevent porch theft).
-The tracking system might also give you details as to your package’s location.
-Amazon, for instance, typically provides photos of the package location after delivery.
+You could ask them if the package was actually delivered and when (and where) it was delivered.
+Maybe you were expecting it on the front porch, and they left it by the garage, for example (sometimes delivery people will try and leave higher value packages out of sight to prevent porch theft).
+The tracking system might also give you details about your package’s location.
+Amazon, for instance, typically provides photos of the package’s location after delivery.